whitphx/whitphx.info/content/blog/20211231-streamlit-webrtc-video-app-tutorial/index.md

 https://twitter.com/whitphx/status/1422115806196867072

 ## What about audio?
 You can deal with audio streams in a similar way as video.
-If you define a class with `.recv()` method and pass it to the `audio_processor_factory` argument, the callback will be executed with audio frames.
+If you define a callback function and pass it to the `audio_frame_callback` argument, the callback will be executed with audio frames.
 In the case of audio, the input argument and the returned value of the callback are instances of [the `AudioFrame` class](https://pyav.org/docs/develop/api/audio.html#module-av.audio.frame).

-Please see the source code of [a sample app changing the audio gain](https://github.com/whitphx/streamlit-webrtc/blob/d6ce5b51e6c367a2e9488b8a50bfc652fee3b936/app.py#L233-L273) or the Speech-to-Text app in the examples above.
+Please see the source code of [a sample app changing the audio gain](https://github.com/whitphx/streamlit-webrtc/blob/c172483efd4566b18d3500e914285079117b5b35/pages/audio_filter.py) or the Speech-to-Text app in the examples above.